Shop Subscribe

 At-Home Educational Board Games for the Whole Family

-Educational boards games not only help your kids remember important facts and figures, but also provide hours of entertainment for the entire family.
-Here are just a few of the many great at-home game options you might want to consider.
+Educational board games not only help your kids remember important facts and figures, but they also provide hours of entertainment for the entire family.
+Here are a few great at-home educational board games you may want to consider.

 Chess

 Chess can also improve your child’s memory and concentration skills.
-Don’t discount this game as an option for younger children, as even first graders can learn to play chess well and reap its learning benefits.
-Chess is a great option for seventh and eighth grade students too.
+It’s a great option for 7th and 8th-grade students.
+It can also be utilized for younger children, as even first graders can learn to play chess well and reap its learning benefits.

 Scrabble

-Junior Scrabble is ideal for children from 4 to 7 years of age.
-The words are spelled on the board so children don’t even need to know how to read in order to play the game.
-They simply need to match the letters in order to complete words and score points.
+Junior Scrabble is ideal for children ages 4 to 7 years.
+The words are spelled on the board so children don’t necessarily need to know how to read to play the game.
+They simply need to match the letters and complete words to score points.

-Regular Scrabble is an ideal game for ages 8 and up.
-Playing Scrabble not only helps kids review basic spelling rules, but also expands their vocabulary as they see new words that parents put on the game board.
-Don’t be surprised if you find your kids studying the dictionary in between games to find new terms (and letters) to make up as many points as possible.
+Classic Scrabble is better suited for ages 8 and up.
+Playing Scrabble not only helps kids review basic spelling rules, but also expands their vocabulary as they see new words on the game board.
+Don’t be surprised if you find your kids studying the dictionary and thesaurus between games looking for new words to score as many points as possible!

 Battleship

-Battleship isn’t just about shooting your opponent’s ships into oblivion.
-It involves logic, critical thinking and strategy, all of which are important skills that every child can benefit from.
-What’s more, Battleship helps your kids get comfortable with seeing and using a grid.
+Battleship isn’t just about sinking your opponent’s ships.
+It involves logic, critical thinking, and strategy, all of which are important skills from which every child can benefit.
+What’s more, Battleship helps your young strategists get comfortable seeing and using a grid.

 Playing Cards

-Playing cards aren’t technically a board game, but they deserve to be on the list nonetheless.
-War is a simple and fast card game with numerous variations that can help your kids learn basic, intermediate and advanced math facts.
+While not technically a board game, playing cards have more than earned their spot on any at-home learning game list.
+War is a fast and simple card game with numerous variations that can help kids develop basic, intermediate, and advanced math skills.

-Playing cards can also be used to enhance memory; however, instead of simply finding two cards that are the same, challenge your kids to find addend pairs that make a pre-determined sum.
-The same principle can be applied to a game of Go Fish.
+Playing cards can also enhance memory.
+There’s the classic game of placing cards face down and finding two cards that are the same.
+Or you can challenge them to find added pairs that make a pre-determined sum.
+The same principle can be applied to liven up a game of Go Fish.

-These are just some of the many educational games that you can enjoy with your children for at-home learning.
-Involve your kids in the game-choosing process, set aside time to play together and then enjoy learning (and reviewing important skills) in each other’s company.
+These are just some of the many educational games you can enjoy with your children for at-home learning and extended learning practice.
+Involve your kids in the game-choosing process, set aside time to play together, then enjoy learning!

 Recommended